thangmai/notify-me/doc/installation-guide.md

 Issue the command `./packaging/bin/paq.sh` in the project directory and it will create the `.deb` file.

-Depending on the version you're building you may end up with a file like this:
+Depending on the version you're building you may end up with a file like this in the project directory:

-`notify-me_0.4.0-0000_amd64.deb`
+`target/notify-me_0.4.0-0000_amd64.deb`

 ## Pallet